fsvreddit/automodmail/redditWiki.md

 ## Modmail properties

-`subject` matches the subject of the incoming modmail, and performs a case-insensitive match on the term or terms included.
+`subject` matches the subject of the incoming modmail, and performs a match on the term or terms included.
 Likewise `body` matches the body of the incoming modmail.

 `subject_regex` and `body_regex` likewise check the subject and body, but this time using regular expressions, which ignore case.